Achievable logoAchievable logo

 A couple guidelines for writing your thesis:

-Here’s an example of a good thesis:
+Here’s an example of a strong thesis:

 Consider the abilities of social media.
 A person that has moved across the country can see a post from an old friend and maintain some connection.
 Reddit groups of all flavors offer a community for just about anyone looking to connect and find ideas.
 I am a daily user of social media.
 However, when left unchecked, social media has detrimental effects, especially on young people.